 Canned Instead of Kibble

-Although wet food costs more than dry, theoretically you would save money on vet bills later on.
+Although wet food costs more than dry, theoretically you might save money on vet bills later on.
+But these foods can also be packed with preservatives and sugars that are unnecessary for your cat’s health.

 Start Making Your Own Cat Food

-You can avoid that possibility by opting for cooked meat recipes, like the one below suggested by MSPCA-Angell Animal Medical Center.
+However, making your own cat food could be a possible way for avoiding that contamination.
+Meaning you could opt for cooked meat recipes, like the one below suggested by MSPCA-Angell Animal Medical Center.

-It calls for blending all of the following together for day’s worth of food for a healthy 12-pound cat:
+This particular recipe calls for blending all of the following together for a day’s worth of food for a healthy 12-pound cat:

 - 3 ounces of cooked dark meat chicken, tuna, lamb, pork or beef